hsflores7/cse15l-lab-reports/lab-report-3-week-6.md

 ## Setup Github Access from ieng6
-Setup a key on GitHub then
+Setup a key on GitHub then you can run push from your ieng6!
 ### Public Key on Github
 Located in Github -> Setting -> SSH and GPG keys